nolvorite/container/README.md

 # container

 Essentially TheContainer, but i'm trying to put it under CodeIgniter.
-There's a lot of functionality soooo yeah
+There's a lot of functionality to implement.

 ##CodeIgniter plugins that I used.
 I'll figure out how to give credits later, lest I get into copyright trouble